7 Sweet Sensations to Make with a Cake that Doesn’t Rise

 Do you remember your grandma’s warm and sweet bread pudding?
 Was it a Brown Betty loaded with cinnamon, apples, and pears?

-Pudding is a terrific dish to make with an imperfect cake.
+Pudding is a terrific dish to make with an imperfect baked goodie.
 Just break it up into bite-sized pieces and use it in place of the bread in a pudding or apple Brown Betty recipe.

-I can’t think of a flavor that doesn’t work well with this treatment!
+I can’t think of a flavor that doesn’t work well with this dessert!

-Finally, the easiest of all is to cube your cake and layer it in a parfait glass or sundae cup with fruit and whipped cream, or ice cream.
-Alternate layers for a beautiful presentation.
+One of the easier options on this list is to cube your cake and layer it in parfait glasses with fruit and whipped cream, yogurt, ice cream, or frosting, alternating layers for a beautiful presentation.

-With cocoa-flavored confections, try bananas, or a can of cherries like you’d use for pie filling.
+With a cocoa-flavored confection, try sliced bananas and peanut butter frosting, or a can of cherries like you’d use for pie filling.

 Our recipe for spiced orange mousse also works beautifully in a parfait.